kwea123/nerf_pl/README_Unity.md

 ## VolumeRender

-Use `extract_mesh.ipynb` (not `extract_color_mesh.py`!) to find the tight bounds for the object as for mesh generation, but this time stop before the cell "Extract colored mesh".
+Use `extract_mesh.ipynb` (not `extract_color_mesh.py`!) to find the tight bounds for the object as for mesh generation (See [this video](https://www.youtube.com/watch?v=t06qu-gXrxA&t=1355)), but this time stop before the cell "Extract colored mesh".
 Remember to set `N=512` in the cell "Search for tight bounds of the object" and comment out the lines for visualization.
 Now run the cell "Generate .vol file for volume rendering in Unity", after that, you should obtain a `.vol` file, which you can import to my Unity project and render.

 If you want to render in your own project, you need the script [LoadVolume.cs](https://github.com/kwea123/nerf_Unity/blob/master/Assets/Editor/LoadVolume.cs) which reads this own-defined `.vol` into a `Texture3D`.